 Finally, we’ve reached the last software development type we’ll cover today.

-Cloud computing solutions are here to facilitate work amongst distributed teams, increase flexibility, speed up processes, improve security, and reduce operational costs.
-Specifically, they use networks of remote servers over the internet (“the cloud”) for data storage and management instead of relying on a personal computer or local server.
+Cloud computing solutions are here to facilitate work amongst distributed teams, increase flexibility, enhance productivity, improve security, and reduce operational costs.
+Specifically, they use networks of remote servers over the internet, or “the cloud”, for data storage and data management instead of relying on a personal computer or local server.

-Now that you are familiar with the most common types of software, it’s time to look at the factors that actually influence custom software development costs.
+Now that you are familiar with the most common types of software, it’s time to look at the factors that actually influence the cost of custom software production.

 A small project usually involves minor work or upgrades.
 Perhaps, a user interface or a simple plugin development.
 Usually, there isn’t very much interaction with the client.
 Instead, after understanding the goal, the development team quickly carries out the tasks and showcases results.

 Medium projects call for additional time and effort.
 Typically, there is a more extensive scope of deliverables.
-With medium projects, there’s no need for complex integrations as solutions don’t usually require connectivity to a variety of other business apps.
+There’s no need for complex integrations as solutions don’t usually require connectivity to a variety of other business apps.

 An example can be a small mobile app or a web interface to an existing system.
 Often, this project size involves more developer-client interaction.
 As there’s more to cover, they might hold discussions about design, functionalities, check-ins, and milestone sign-offs.